Applications are open until September 15th, 2017 for the 2017-2018 Youth Corps Eco-Leadership Program!

-Grades of Green’s Youth Corps Eco-Leadership Program mentors 60 selected 2nd-12th grade students to become eco-leaders by providing one-on-one guidance to select and implement a Grades of Green Project that will help protect the environment.
+Grades of Green’s Youth Corps Eco-Leadership Program mentors 60 selected 4th-12th grade Los Angeles area students to become eco-leaders by providing one-on-one guidance to select and implement a Grades of Green Activity protect the environment.

-The Youth Corps is a free, year-long program where students participate in meetings and field trips throughout the school year.
-At these meetings, they receive regular guidance and leadership training to actively care for the environment from passionate Grades of Green staff and a supportive peer network of fellow Youth Corps students.
+The Youth Corps is a free, year-long program where students participate in 5 Meet-Ups throughout the school year.
+At these Meet-Ups, students get to participate in a hands-on eco-field trip, and receive guidance and leadership training to actively care for the environment from passionate Grades of Green staff and a supportive peer network of fellow Youth Corps students.
 Students become inspired to help the environment and empowered when they see their actions spark change.
 Banning Styrofoam?
 Diverting tons of waste?
 Creating earth clubs?
 The awesome Grades of Green Youth Corps students are becoming environmental stewards all while making huge impacts in their communities!

 • Eighth-grader Sydney H. organized an e-waste collection drive at her school and collected over 9,000 pounds of e-waste to be recycled;